 It’s not easy to figure out what the Sedona Vortexes are all about.
-Some say the vortex is a result of intersecting Ley Lines, some say vortexes are formed by magnetic energy and yet others point out that the energy flow of vortexes exists on a dimension deeper than electricity or magnetism.
+Some say the vortex is a result of intersecting Ley Lines, some say vortexes are formed by magnetic energy, and others point out that the energy flow of vortexes exists on a dimension deeper than electricity or magnetism.

-These monuments are said to mark the intersection of telluric energy currents (the natural electric currents that make up the earth's magnetic field).
-Many claim these areas are associated with increased paranormal activity, or 'gateways' for supernatural or inter-dimensional beings."
+"These monuments are said to mark the intersection of telluric energy currents (the natural electric currents that make up the earth's magnetic field).
+Many have claimed that these areas are associated with increased paranormal activity or 'gateways' for supernatural or inter-dimensional beings."

 So with Ley Line theory, it is not clear whether the vortexes are a result of the crossing of these lines or are the points at which the lines actually start.